MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/self-service-purchase-faq.md

 ### Will self-service purchase be enabled for services beyond the Power Platform products?

-At this time, only the Power Platform family products are being offered through self-service purchase.
+At this time, only the Power Platform family products is being offered through self-service purchase.

 ## Making a self-service purchase